raghap1/Electronic-Vehicle-Market-Analysis/README.md

 ________________________________________
 ## Approach
 1. Data Collection & Cleaning
-o	Imported and cleaned EV sales data using MySQL. o	Performed data wrangling and handled missing values.
+	- Imported and cleaned EV sales data using MySQL.
+	- Performed data wrangling and handled missing values.
 2. Exploratory Data Analysis (EDA) o	Used SQL to answer key business questions such as:
 	Top-selling EV brands and models.